neuenhaus14/Carnivale/README.md

 This will be designated as your origin, so you'll push and pull to origin main.
 We tried our best to avoid adding and committing to the instance through git, since it seems like it'd be a pain to resolve conflicts in an editor in the instance.

-Change your directory and run npm install:
+Change your directory and run npm install to pull in the dependencies:

 > cd Carnivale
 > npm install